-The legendary investor Peter Lynch once said that ?Everyone has the brainpower to make money in stocks.
-Not everyone has the stomach.?
+The legendary investor Peter Lynch once said that “Everyone has the brainpower to make money in stocks.
+Not everyone has the stomach.”
 He was trying to point out that intelligence is the not only thing that matters in investing.
+It’s something we have to note: Just because we’re smart does not mean we’d necessarily succeed.
+The world of finance is littered with incredibly brilliant folks who have crashed and burned in the markets.
+The hedge fund Long Term Capital Management (LTCM) is perhaps the most egregious example.
+It was staffed full of PhDs and even had two Nobel Prize winners,…

 The legendary investor Peter Lynch once said that “Everyone has the brainpower to make money in stocks.
 Not everyone has the stomach.”
 He was trying to point out that intelligence is the not only thing that matters in investing.